MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/composite-model-guidance.md

 This article targets data modelers developing Power BI composite models.
 It describes composite model use cases, and provides you with design guidance.
 Specifically, the guidance can help you determine whether a composite model is appropriate for your solution.
 If it is, then this article will also help you design an optimal model.

 > [!NOTE]
-> An introduction to composite models is not covered in this article.
+> An introduction to composite models isn't covered in this article.
 If you're not completely familiar with composite models, we recommend that you first read the [Use composite models in Power BI Desktop](../transform-model/desktop-composite-models.md) article.
 >
 > Because composite models consist of at least one DirectQuery source, it's also important that you have a thorough understanding of [model relationships](/power-bi/transform-model/desktop-relationships-understand), [DirectQuery models](/power-bi/connect-data/desktop-directquery-about), and [DirectQuery model design guidance](directquery-model-guidance.md).

 ## Composite model use cases

-Whenever possible, it's best to develop a model in import mode.
-This mode provides the greatest design flexibility, and best performance.

-However, challenges related to large data volumes, or reporting on near real-time data, can't always be solved by import models.
-In either of these cases, you can consider a DirectQuery model, providing your data is stored in a single data source that's [supported by DirectQuery mode](/power-bi/connect-data/power-bi-data-sources).

-A composite model allows you to combine multiple _source groups_.
-A source group could represent imported data or a connection to a DirectQuery source.
-A DirectQuery source could be a relational database or another tabular model that's either a Power BI dataset or an [Analysis Services tabular model](/analysis-services/tabular-models/tabular-models-ssas?view=asallproducts-allversions&preserve-view=true).
+By definition, a composite model combines multiple _source groups_.
+A source group can represent imported data or a connection to a DirectQuery source.
+A DirectQuery source can be either a relational database or another tabular model, which can be a Power BI dataset or an [Analysis Services tabular model](/analysis-services/tabular-models/tabular-models-ssas?view=asallproducts-allversions&preserve-view=true).
+When a tabular model connects to another tabular model, it's known as _chaining_.
+For more information, see [Using DirectQuery for Power BI datasets and Analysis Services](/power-bi/connect-data/desktop-directquery-datasets-azure-analysis-services).

 > [!NOTE]
-> When a model connects to a tabular model but doesn't combine it with additional data, it's not a composite model.
+> When a model connects to a tabular model but doesn't extend it with additional data, it's not a composite model.
 In this case, it's a DirectQuery model that connects to a remote model—so it comprises just the one source group.
-You might create this type of model to modify source model object properties, like a table name, column sort order, or format.
+You might create this type of model to modify source model object properties, like a table name, column sort order, or format string.

 Connecting to tabular models is especially relevant when extending an _enterprise semantic model_ (when it's a Power BI dataset or Analysis Services model).
 An enterprise semantic model is fundamental to the development and operation of a data warehouse.
 It provides an abstraction layer over the data in the data warehouse to present business definitions and terminology.
 It's commonly used as a link between physical data models and reporting tools, like Power BI.
 In most organizations, it's managed by a central team, and that's why it's described as _enterprise_.
 For more information, see the [enterprise BI](powerbi-implementation-planning-usage-scenario-enterprise-bi.md) usage scenario.